Generalised Medical Phrase Grounding: Introduction

 \subsubsection{\textbf{Contributions}}

-\begin{itemize} \item We formulate \textbf{Generalised Medical Phrase Grounding (GMPG)}, a set prediction task that extends MPG to allow zero, one, or multiple bounding boxes per phrase, addressing the core limitations of prior approaches.
+\begin{itemize} \item We formulate \textbf{Generalised Medical Phrase Grounding}, extending MPG to a clinically aligned set prediction task that supports zero, one, or multiple grounded regions per phrase with confidence scores, and propose an evaluation protocol for abstention and multi-region grounding.

-\item We release a weakly annotated dataset for GMPG pre-training called \textbf{GMPG-ImaGenome}, created through an LLM-assisted weak-annotation cleanup pipeline for Chest ImaGenome that removes redundant anatomical regions, filters negative sentences with spurious boxes, and adds explicit non-grounding examples.
+\item We release \textbf{GMPG-ImaGenome}, a weakly annotated pre-training resource derived from Chest ImaGenome via an LLM-assisted cleanup pipeline that removes redundant anatomical regions and filters spurious boxes for non-groundable sentences.

-\item We propose \textbf{MedGrounder}, the first GMPG model, which uses a data-efficient two-stage (weak-to-expert) training strategy to achieve SOTA performance on the PadChest-GR and MS-CXR benchmarks, especially on multi-region and non-groundable phrases.
+\item We propose a \textbf{weak-to-expert training curriculum} for GMPG.
+Built on this curriculum, our \textbf{MedGrounder} (an MDETR-style model) achieves state-of-the-art overall performance on PadChest-GR and competitive overall performance on MS-CXR, with the largest gains on multi-region phrases.

-\item We demonstrate a \textbf{modular, data-efficient approach to grounded report generation}, showing that MedGrounder can be composed with existing text generators to achieve results competitive with end-to-end GRG model while using far fewer human-annotated boxes.
+\item We demonstrate a \textbf{modular, data-efficient GRG strategy} by composing MedGrounder with existing report generators to produce grounded reports without requiring large-scale image--report--box supervision.